-- Employees must, while at work, make all reasonable efforts to ensure the safety of all persons at the worksite, including other workers, traffic and pedestrians. - Employees have the obligation to refuse to work on a job or in any workplace, or to operate any equipment if they have reasonable grounds to believe that it would be unsafe or unhealthy to do so.
+- Employees must, while at work, make all reasonable efforts to ensure the safety of all persons at the worksite, including other workers, traffic and pedestrians. - Employees must follow all requirements of the authorities having jurisdiction.

-Slide 40 - Loader Incident Video
+Chapter 2, Slide 8 - Loader Incident Video